AI as a Teammate: Beyond the Tool Mindset

 Start Small, Build Confidence

 Choose one low-stakes workflow where AI currently assists your team.
-Apply the CRM mindset for two weeks.
+Apply the Core Three for two weeks.
 Notice what changes when you treat it as team collaboration rather than tool usage.

 The goal isn't perfection.
 It's building the muscle memory for human-AI teamwork before the stakes get higher.